CliffordAnderson/XQuery4Humanists/session-one.md

 return element {$class} {$title}
 ```

-XQuery 3.0 introduced a few new clauses to FLWOR expressions.
+XQuery 3.0 introduced a two new clauses to FLWOR expressions.

 * ```group by```
 * ```count```